-Based on a three-year historical review cycle, the RJHSC will annually schedule to conduct a review of a section of the HSE Safety Management System and applicable Programs.
+Based on a three-year historical review cycle, the Joint Health, and safety Committee (JHSC) will annually schedule to conduct a review of a section of the HSE Safety Management System and applicable Programs.
 This review schedule is documented in the HSE Review Index.

 Additional reviews will be performed as required for site specific development.
-General required updates identified should be proposed to the RJHSC for implementation approval to the ITC master HSE template.
+General required updates identified should be proposed to the JHSC for implementation approval to the ITC master HSE template.